jhendric/SiParCS-2018/README.md

 * assess how different DA methods perform in estimating the truth, given the above starred (*) items.

-DAPPER enables the numerical investigation of DA methods through its variety of typical test cases and statistics.
-It reproduces numerical results (benchmarks) reported in the literature, and facilitates comparative studies, thus promoting the reliability and relevance of the results.
-DAPPER is open source, written in Python, and focuses on readability;
-this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend.
-In summary, it is well suited for teaching and fundamental DA research.

-In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency and flexibility (generality).
-I.e. it is not designed for the assimilation of real data in operational models.

-A good place to start is with the scripts `example_1/2.py`.
-Alternatively, see the `tutorials` folder for an intro to DA.

 Installation
 ------------------------------------------------
 Prerequisite: `python3.5+` with